Forming a Nonprofit in New York vs. New Jersey: Key Legal Differences

 Registered Agent Requirements

-Organizational Meeting, Bylaws, and Policies
+Organizational Meeting, Bylaws, and Governance Policies

-Name Restrictions and Reservation
+Name Requirements and Reservation

 Charitable Solicitation Registration